A three-node cluster with Apache Kafka

 -

-The server can be added to a new private subnet or to an existing one.
+The cloud server can be added to an existing or new private subnet.

 Existing private subnet